codecrafting-io/DatabaseTree/README.md

 TEST
 ----

-There are two files (entry.txt and exit.txt) in the test folder.
-In test are 1000 entries, but only 621 are accepted, because there are duplicate entries.
+There are files on test folder to try to insert 1000 or 100000 entries, and another two files for the respectives queries.

 OBS
 ---